STLabs/Articles/articles/2016-10-03-TheComponentPattern.md

 What is wrong with messaging in common OOP is that objects communicate across their boundaries and only at the request of the receiver.

-So a receiver has to ask another object for it's state when it needs it.
+So a receiver has to ask another object for its state when it needs it.
 The source of facts sends the state back to caller at the time of request, not at the time of truth.

 Software is a process so any recorded data in the system is potentially suspect.
 It's a slice in time.
 Therefore we are trying to make a process by time slicing back in time often using past truths that may or may not be in sync, hoping that facts are correct.